 Smart employers know that keeping quality employees requires providing the right compensation and benefits package.
 Compensation includes wages, salaries, bonuses and commission structures.
-Incidentally, one of the greatest motivations for accepting a job offer or choosing to stay on the job is the salary incentive/wage.
-Here in this article, we will highlight the top 30 countries with the highest salaries for workers.
-Therefore, if you’re a graduate looking for opportunities, you’re in the right place.
+One of the greatest motivations for accepting a job offer or choosing to stay on the job is the salary incentive/wage.
+This article highlights the top 10 countries in the world with the highest salaries.
+If you’re a graduate looking for opportunities, you’re in the right place.

-According to the World Bank, countries are placed in four distinct categories: lower income countries, the lower-middle-income countries, the upper- middle-income countries and the highest income countries.
+The World Bank places countries are in four distinct categories: lower income countries, the lower-middle-income countries, the upper- middle-income countries and the highest income countries.

-According to the World Bank, The highest-income group has the highest income globally, with a GNI per capita of at least $12,476.
-The upper-middle-income group has per capita incomes between $4,038 and $12,475.
+The highest-income group has the highest income globally, with a GNI per capita of at least $12,476.
+Upper-middle-income group has per capita incomes between $4,038 and $12,475.
 The lower-middle-income nations have GNI per capita of $1,026 to $4,035.
 Finally, low-income countries have GNI per capita of $1,025 or less.
 Unfortunately, the lower income countries are predominantly African countries.

 As of November 2020, 77 countries and territories are classified by the World Bank as high-income countries.
 Some of these countries, such as the United States, have consistently held this classification since the 1980s.
-However, this article explains only the top 10 countries that provide the best compensation and benefits package for their workers.
+However, this article highlights only the top 10 countries with highest salaries, best compensation and benefits package for their workers.

-The economy of Luxembourg is largely dependent on the banking, steel, and industrial sectors.
+The country’s economy is largely dependent on the banking, steel, and industrial sectors.
 Luxembourgers enjoy the highest per capita gross domestic product in the world (CIA 2018 est.).

 Luxembourg’s economy is quite similar to Germany’s and enjoys a degree of economic prosperity very rare among industrialized democracies.

-Luxembourg is a tiny nation with a population of 632,000 but is one of the world’s wealthiest and highest-paying countries.
+With a population of 632,000 Luxembourg is one of the world’s wealthiest and highest-paying countries.
 Salaries of workers average about $68,681, which is the highest in the world.
 The primary industries include banking, finance, steel, mining, telecommunications and tourism.

 The average annual salary for workers in Iceland is $68,006.
 The total monthly salary including bonuses vary drastically among different job categories.
-Iceland is one of the smallest nations on the planet, with a population of just 350,000, but it is also one of the most expensive countries in the world.
+Iceland is one of the smallest nations on the planet, with a population of just 350,000.
+On the contrary, it is also one of the most expensive countries to live in the world.

-The economy of Switzerland is one of the world’s most advanced and highly-developed free-market economies.
-The Average annual salary for workers is $66,567, and this makes the landlocked country occupy the number three spot here.
+Switzerland has one of the world’s most advanced and highly-developed free-market economies.
+The Average annual salary for workers is $66,567.

-Switzerland is a prosperous and vibrant country that offers its people some of the highest salaries in the world.
+This prosperous and vibrant country offers its people some of the highest salaries in the world.
 Although the country is landlocked, it has excelled in many areas including finance, banking, chocolates, electronics, pharmaceuticals, watches and tourism.

 Many of the world’s top multinational companies have their headquarters in Switzerland.